awslabs/speke-reference-server/workflow/drm-vod.md

 1. Pull down the test events list at the top right
 1. Choose Configure test events
 1. Set the Saved Test Event name to ServerKeyRequest
-1. Replace the **hostname** and Copy the following exactly into the text area for the event
+1. Copy the following exactly into the text area for the event
 ```
 {
   "resource": "/copyProtection",